temporalio/documentation/docs/concepts/what-is-a-data-converter.md

 Then data only exists unencrypted in memory on the Client and in the Worker Process that is executing Workflows and Activities on hosts that the application developer controls.

-Our sample applications use AES GCM with 256-bit keys:
+Our encryption samples use AES GCM with 256-bit keys:

 - [TypeScript sample](https://github.com/temporalio/samples-typescript/tree/main/encryption)
 - [Go sample](https://github.com/temporalio/samples-go/tree/main/encryption)